Estela13/proyecto_pygame/README.md

 There are 3 levels.
 Their appearences and asteroids amount, speed, and size will be different.

 The 3 bests scores can be recorded in the game system by using SQL method.
-You can only access to the records screen if your score if one of the best 3.
+You can only access to the records screen if your score is one of the best 3.
 In this case you can enter your name to save your score.